My Ideal LiteSpeed Cache Settings for WordPress Websites

 Loading CSS Asynchronously is part of the Guest Optimization setting we turned on earlier.
 Keeping this setting off will ensure it only works for qualifying requests due to Guest Optimization.
 For our type of website, this is probably best.
 I also leave “CCSS Per URL” OFF, but turn ON “Inline CSS Async Lib” to avoid render blocking.

-Font Display Optimization = SWAP
+Font Display Optimization = DEFAULT

 2. JS Settings